- Publication date

 Protection of personal data: as the Commission collects and further processes personal data, it is subject to Regulation (EU) 2018/1725 of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.
 Processing operations are under the responsibility of the controller.

-Second step - Interested experts are invited to express their interest by sending an e-mail with their CV and their expert number (EX-number) to the address:
+Second step - Interested experts are invited to express their interest by sending an e-mail with their CV and their expert number (EX-number) and confirmation that you hold a valid PSC (see below for more information) to the address:

 Applications will be considered in the periods below: